JogoShugh/CoderDojoPonceSprings.TicTacToe/exercises.md

 **One more rule: you may use as many sheets of paper as you like and for whatever purpose you see fit!**

+## Step 2: Change partners and see if your two-sheet solutions are compatible

+Hopefully you figured out a good solution with all those restrictions!

+* Now, find a different classmate, and talk with him or her to determine if the two-sheet solution that you and your previous partner designed are **compatible** with each other.
+If not, try to revise your approach so that they are compatible.
+* Now, get everyone together and start discussing the different two-sheet solutions you came up with amongst yourselves.
+See if you can all reach some simple rules and write them down on another sheet or on a projector or whiteboard.
+* Play another couple of games using the shared rules.

+# Exercise 4: Modify the Tic-Tac-Toe template you started with to be a multi-player game!

+This is a bigger challenge, I know.
+But, everything you just figured out on your own, using paper, will be very helpful in crafting the design of the software code to make this work.